j19sch/j19sch.github.io/posts/2022/20220122-from-tension-to-agreement-with-sociocracy-30.md

 # From tension to agreement

 The proposal I presented to my colleagues was (rather recursively) about how to come to an agreement about a proposal.
-Most of the relevant patterns to this are from the [Co-Creation and Evolution](https://patterns.sociocracy30.org/co-creation-and-evolution.html) category.
+Most of the relevant patterns to this are from the ~~Co-Creation and Evolution~~ [Sense-Making and Decision-Making](https://patterns.sociocracy30.org/sense-making-and-decision-making.html)[^7] category.
 They describe how to get from a *tension* to a *driver*, then to a *proposal* to finally arrive at an *agreement*.

 ## Tension
 A tension is